 BIM objects are the building blocks of BIM projects.
 Without them, it’s impossible to create the model or provide the project team with pivotal project information such as the building’s environmental impact, energy efficiency, or costs.
 In some nations, a lack of environmental data can determine whether the project even makes it past the planning stage.

 BIM is (slowly, but surely) moving from a luxury to a must.
-The same goes for manufacturers providing BIM objects to remain in the race towards specification.
+The same goes for manufacturers providing BIM objects to remain in the race toward specification.